THE NORTH WIND AND THE SUN IN PHONETICS

-This page contains historic recordings of the North Wind and the Sun in a wide range of languages of the world to illustrate the principles of the International Phonetic Association.
+These pages contain historic recordings of the North Wind and the Sun in a wide range of languages of the world to illustrate the principles of the International Phonetic Association.
 These recordings were made in the phonetics laboratory of Edinburgh University in the 1950s and 1960s.
-Many of these languages were included in the 1949 IPA Handbook.
-I have arranged them below according to the continent where they are spoken.
+The phonetics of many of these languages were included in the 1949 IPA Handbook.
+I have arranged them according to the continent where they are spoken.
 At the moment you can already listen to all the recordings ... but there is more work to do.
 These recordings (and more) are also available from the database below:

 Text in English: